typelevel/Laika/docs/using-laika/sbt.md

 * Other static files that simply get copied to the target directory.

-For more details on the template engine, see the chapter [Templates].
+For more details on the template engine, see the chapter [Templates][../using-laika/templates.md:Templates].

 For features like titles, sections, cross-linking, auto-numbering, document order and tables of content, see the chapter [Document Structure].